umarhassan-mitodl/res.21g-506-spring-2021/content/resources/video-1-kanji-in-tobira-lesson-6.md

   youtube_id: M7oHikLia0I
 ---

 **Description**: This is a dual-language video, with content in both Japanese and English.
 Selecting either English or Japanese captions will provide the same dual-language captions.
-This video covers the Japanese kanji characters in Lesson 6 of the textbook, _[Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia](https://tobiraweb.9640.jp/)_.
+This video covers the Japanese kanji characters in Lesson 6 of the textbook, _{{% resource_link "c364ae1b-07f2-4797-b5d9-ce25a03d9151" "Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia" %}}_.

 **Instructor**: Dr. Takako Aikawa